Check out this gorgeous Vizcaya Wedding in Miami Florida!

 BELOW: What a beautiful couple!
 This is just one of Lauren and Aaron’s bridal portraits.
 Vizcaya Museum & Gardens is an amazing place for wedding pictures.
-This beautiful portrait was taken by Jeff Kolodny Photography staff wedding photographer Albert.
+This beautiful portrait was taken by a Jeff Kolodny Photography staff member.

 Lauren and Aaron’s wedding was originally planned to take place at the Ocean Reef Club in Key Largo.
 Unfortunately, this amazing and uniquely private resort in the Upper Keys sustained some hurricane damage a few weeks prior to their wedding date, so at the last minute they had to change venues.
-Thanks to their highly efficient planner, Andi Dyal or Anje Soirees, the couple secured another magnificent South Florida venue for their wedding – the incomparable Vizcaya.
+Thanks to their highly efficient planner, Andi Dyal of Anje Soirees, the couple secured this venue and created this couples magical Vizcaya Wedding Miami.
 With it’s fantastic European architecture and feel, Vizcaya is a favorite for couples looking to have a very different Miami wedding than just at a hotel resort.
 Situated on the water, it’s views are gorgeous and it’s lush manicured gardens equally breathtaking.
 What could have been a postponement became a beautifully executed wedding at one of the most favored locations in all of South Florida.
 Albert and Amy had a great time photographing Lauren and Aaron’s wedding along with our stellar video team that day.

 BELOW: Taken at the SLS Hotel Brickell.
 Lauren opens a pre wedding card and gift from the groom.
 This image was photographed in camera Raw and later converted to a black and white wedding photo.
 By converting this image to black and white we were able to eliminate any color distractions which allows the viewer to easily focus on the brides expression.
 Also the photographer felt that black and white would give the wedding photo more of a photo-journalistic look.